Accelerating safer roads with mobility data

 The conversation around the need for safer roads is starting to sound like a broken record.
-Year after year, U.S. crash statistics are released, government and industry discuss the need for safer roads, but not much true progress is made – and then new U.S. crash statistics are released.
+Year after year, U.S. crash statistics are released, government and industry discuss the need for safer roads.
+But not much progress is made.

 This year, we hope to break that cycle and accelerate efforts to create safer roads and therefore, safer cities.
-The million-dollar question is, “How?”
+But how?

 Mobility data can play a key role in helping government agencies, transportation planners, and transportation engineers make significant strides in their safety strategies.
 Here’s how: